 When you’re ready to make some changes, take the time to communicate the changes properly, make it easy to make the change, ask for feedback, and test your program as you roll it out.

-To learn more, get our free Customer Loyalty Buyers Guide.
+To learn more, get our free guide to Driving ROI Through Customer Engagement and Loyalty.